 Service is do-it-yourself.
-When your order is ready, you pick up the tray at the counter then head over to the condiment bar for pickles, relish, peppers, and onions and find a seat at one of the tables, each of which is topped with a laminated collage of Route 66 ephemera.
+When your order is ready, pick up the tray at the counter then head to the condiment bar for pickles, relish, peppers, and onions and find a seat at one of the tables, each of which is topped with a laminated collage of Route 66 ephemera.

-Cozy Dog today is a shrine to Route 66 and to itself, packed with mementoes, memorabilia, clippings, and old signs, as well as with Mother Road souvenirs for sale.
+Cozy Dog today is a shrine to Route 66 and to itself, packed with mementos, memorabilia, clippings, and old signs, as well as with Mother Road souvenirs for sale.
 Route 66 between Chicago and St. Louis is now Interstate 55 and the Cozy Dog Drive-In is now situated where the old Abe Lincoln Motel used to be.

 "For the sake of clearly showing the nature of a Cozy Dog, I bit off the end before applying condiments.
 Note the crisp crust and the moistness of the batter.
 It was still steaming hot when I attacked it."